 The impact of popular devices like smartphones and computers to our sleep has been proven scientifically.
 The light emitted from these screens has been found to reduce the production of the melatonin hormone, an important biochemical that controls sleep duration and quality.
 What is more, smartphones and other devices can become distractions when we want to sleep.
 Having a phone or tablet in your bedroom can cause you to lose up to an hour of sleep time.

 Other effects of digital overuse include failing memory, mood swings, neck strain, back pain, and irritability.
+Click here to find out more on how stress affects our body and what the symptoms are.

 How to Do Digital Detox